1glogo/Battleship-Hyperskill/README.md

 # Battleship-Hyperskill

+## Description:
-Description: This is an terminal based program, allowing for 2 peole to play battleship.
+This is an terminal based program, allowing for 2 peole to play battleship.

 No testing file is provided as all testing was part of Jetbrains Hyperskill course.

-Contact Information: willlogothetis@gmail.com
+## Contact Information:

+willlogothetis@gmail.com

+Will Logothetis

+## Notes:

-Notes: all java files can be found in ./Battleship/task/src/battleship.
+All java files can be found in ./Battleship/task/src/battleship.
-        To play you need to run run the Main class.